zenprospect/slate/source/includes/_authentication.md

 > If authentication is successful, you should expect to see {"is_logged_in":true}

 Apollo uses API keys to allow access to the API.
-Your may request an API key [here](https://www.apollo.io/app/#/settings/integrations/api)
+You may request an API key [here](https://www.apollo.io/app/#/settings/integrations/api)

-Apollo expects for the API key to be included in all API requests to the server in as a query string parameter.
+Apollo expects the API key to be included in all API requests to the server as a query string parameter.

 <aside class="notice">
 You must replace <code>YOUR_API_KEY</code> with your personal API key.